-B Harmonic Minor scale
+B Harmonic Minor

 B Harmonic Minor scale for guitar.